Judge Roy Bean

 In 1882, the Galveston, Harrisburg and San Antonio Railroad hired crews to link San Antonio with El Paso, Texas across 530 miles of scorching Chihuahuan Desert, infested with bobcats, rattlesnakes and scorpions (locally called vinegaroons by local Texans).
 Fleeing his marriage and illegal businesses in San Antonio, Roy headed to Vinegaroon to become a saloonkeeper, serving railroad workers whiskey from a tent.
 As his own best customer, he was often drunk and disorderly.

-But with the nearest courtroom a week's ride away, and County Commissioners eager to establish some sort of local law enforcement.
+But with the nearest courtroom a week's ride away, County Commissioners were eager to establish some sort of local law enforcement.
 They appointed Roy Bean Justice of the Peace for Precinct No. 6, Pecos County, Texas.
 Roy was just crazy, or drunk enough to accept.
 He packed up and moved north from Vinegaroon to a small tent city on a bluff above the Rio Grande named Langtry in honor of a railroad boss who had run the Southern Pacific's tracks through it.

 The name also happened to belong to a beautiful British actress, Lillie Langtry Roy had read about and become enchanted with.
-Roy built a small saloon, he named the Jersey Lilly (Lillie's moniker) which also served as his home.
+Roy built a small saloon and named it the Jersey Lilly (Lillie's moniker) which also served as his home.
 He hung a tattered picture of Miss Lillie behind the bar, and above the door, posted signs proclaiming "ICE COLD BEER" and "LAW WEST OF THE PECOS."
 From here Roy Bean began dispensing liquor, justice and various tall tales, including that he himself had named the town for actress Lillie Langtry.

 Dispenser of "Justice"